Measurement & analytics

 Placing your ads on sites and networks that are regularly visited by your target audience makes them more likely to see and engage with your ads.
 See how Ryan Reynolds makes it work:

-5. Leveraging Customer Surveys
+5. Leveraging customer surveys

 Use surveys to glean information from customers that can inform managed ad placements, help you understand messaging effectiveness, and give you updated first-party data.